 Inland, visitors will find seemingly limitless opportunities for outdoor adventure.
-Some of the smaller ski resorts are an excellent option for families with kids just learning, and there are even more places to find cross-country ski trails and snowshoeing.
-Hiking trails of all lengths and levels of difficulty can be found throughout the state, including the Appalachian Trail, and Maine's plentiful lakes provide opportunities for a variety of freshwater recreation.
+Some of the smaller ski towns are an excellent option for families with kids just learning, and there are even more places to find cross-country ski trails and snowshoeing.
+Small towns also provide access to some of the best hiking trails, including the Appalachian Trail.

 For ideas on the places to visit in this scenic state, see our list of the best small towns in Maine.

 The seaside town of Rockland is located almost halfway up Maine's coast, about 80 miles north of Portland and a two-hour drive from Boston.
 Historic downtown Rockland has a great Main Street with shops, restaurants, and galleries that feature local artists and artisans.